Grand National Jockeys – Who to Watch

 Top UK-based jockey – Richard Johnson – is yet to land the Grand National.
-So with time running out on his long career he’ll be keen to do what his pal AP McCoy did and land the big race before he retires.
-There has been no talk of Johnson retiring from the saddle, but at 40 years-old he can’t have many Nationals left.
-Having been runner-up as champion jockey 16 times, he was finally crowned champion jockey in 2016 and 2017.
-His Grand National record so far reads as follows – UR, F, F, PU, F, 2nd, 10th, BD, PU, PU, R, F, F, 9th, PU, 12th, 15th, 2nd, F, PU.
-Therefore, from 20 rides in the race he’s actually failed to complete in 14!
+So, with time running out on his long career he’ll be keen to do what his pal AP McCoy did and land the big race before he retires.
+There has been no talk of Johnson retiring from the saddle just yet, but at 40 years old he can’t have many Nationals left.
+Having been runner-up as champion jockey 16 times, he was finally crowned champion jockey in 2016, 2017 and 2018 His Grand National record so far reads as follows – UR, F, F, PU, F, 2nd, 10th, BD, PU, PU, R, F, F, 9th, PU, 12th, 15th, 2nd, F, PU.
+Therefore, from 20 rides in the race, he’s actually failed to complete in 14!

 Two seconds in 2004 (What’s Up Boys) and 2014 (Balthazar King) have seen him go close.
-Though there is probably no other Grand National jockeys still riding that deserves to win the Grand National more.
-At this stage it’s hard to know what he’ll ride and it’s hard to believe he didn’t have a ride in the 2018 running.
+There is probably no other Grand National jockeys still riding that deserves to win the Grand National more.
+At this stage, it’s hard to know what he’ll ride and it’s hard to believe he didn’t have a ride in the 2018 running.
 It would be a shock though if his services are not snapped up and being a freelance then there are sure to be several options for Johnston ahead of the race.

 - Grand National Wins: 2, 2014 & 2015

-At 41, Leighton Aspell is one of the older statesmen in the jump weighing room.
+At 42, Leighton Aspell is one of the older statesmen in the jump weighing room.
 But with two recent Grand National wins under his belt, when he does hang-up his riding boots – he’ll retire a happy man.
-Pineau De Re (2014) was the first of those victories as he steered home the Dr Richard Newland-trained 11 year-old.
-While he became the first jockey since Brian Fletcher on Red Rum in 1973 & 1974 to win back-to-back Grand Nationals in 2015 when he won on Many Clouds.
+Pineau De Re (2014) was the first of those victories as he steered home the Dr Richard Newland-trained 11-year-old in 2014.
+While he became the first jockey since Brian Fletcher on Red Rum in 1973 & 1974 to win back-to-back Grand Nationals in 2015 when he won on Many Clouds the following year.